Installation Requirements

 Server Requirements

 If you are running a very large number of systems you will need to scale this figure up appropriately.
+Conversely, a small test environment or home lab with a small quantity of scanned hosts should be able to get by with lower resources.

 ❗️